emsuru/charlie-02-data-analysis/README.md

 ## 📖 Description

-This is the data analysis phase of a larger project to develop a machine learning model for price prediction.
+This is phase 2 of a larger project where I develop an ML pipeline for property price prediction.
 Have a look at phase 1 (data collection) [here](https://github.com/emsuru/charlie-01-data-collection) and phase 3 (ML model development) [here](https://github.com/emsuru/charlie-03-ML-model-development).
 Phase 4 (deployment) is not yet started.

-In phase 2 I have used the data collected in the previous phase to clean and explore.
-The result is in three separate notebooks.

-Some of the dataviz graphs generated in the exploration were exported and included in a mock customer presentation.
+The deliverables for this phase:
+- EDA notebooks
+- mock customer presentation

+The most challenging part for me was accepting just **how much** of EDA is iterative.
+It was especially hard to accept that I may discover something towards the end of the exploration, or at a very advanced phase, which will require me to redo everything once more.

 ## Visuals